tmkinanen/model-viewer/README.md

 # DSharp Model Viewer

 A minimal web app to visualize a DSharp‑like UML project structure.
 It shows models/submodels, renders class nodes, and draws references.
 Classes referenced from other models appear as “visiting” with dashed borders.
+You can drag class boxes in the diagram to rearrange them; the layout is remembered per model during your session.

 ## Run locally